 Like the rest of Korea, Seoul has four distinct seasons, which means the landscape changes considerably throughout the year.
 This unique climate is deeply embedded within Korea’s cultural fabric.

-Seoul’s average temperature is 12.5degrees Celsius, and spring begins around March, when the entire city bursts into flowers.
-Many Seoulites enjoy strolling around Yeouido or other green spaces throughout the city that are filled with a dizzying display of cherry blossoms, forsythias, azaleas, and magnolias.
+Seoul’s average temperature is 12.9°C, and spring begins around March, when the entire city bursts into flowers.
+Many Seoulites enjoy strolling around Yeouido or other green spaces throughout the city that are filled with an astonishing display of cherry blossoms, forsythias, azaleas, and magnolias.
 This is the season when the temperature drops sharply after nightfall.

 Seoul’s long, hot, and humid summer is only interrupted by sporadic monsoon rains in June and July.
 If you find Seoul somewhat quiet during this period, that’s because many Koreans go on vacation at this time of year.
 You will also find people gathered around the water fountain in front of Gwanghwamun Square or under a bridge along the Hangang (River).
 Banpodaegyo (Bridge) is a popular spot that offers a fantastic view of the city.